Začarani krug tour

-The Začarani krug Tour was a tour by Serbian singer Lepa Brena, and was staged in support of her sixteenth studio album, Začarani krug (2011).
+The Začarani krug Tour was a tour by Bosnian singer Lepa Brena, and was staged in support of her sixteenth studio album, Začarani krug (2011).
 Comprising 104 shows, the tour visited Europe and North America.
 It began on October 20, 2011, in Belgrade, Serbia, at the Kombank Arena and concluded on September 29, 2017, in London, England at Troxy.

 During the tour she held the biggest concert of her career.
 The concert in Prilep was attended by more than 200,000 people.
 It was officially announced in May 2011, with dates for Balkan venues revealed.
 The tour was also included some festival concerts.